 Yes, that’s right – everything you need to get rid of the bothersome common wart is a piece of duct tape.
 And professionals agree that this is an effective, safe method for home treatment.

 A study compared the duct tape method and cryotherapy (freezing the wart).
 It concluded that the duct method is more efficient than cryotherapy.
-After applying tape, warts disappeared within 28 days, while the cryotherapy method required several treatments.
+After applying the tape, warts disappeared within 28 days, while the cryotherapy method required several treatments.

 Specialists suppose that the duct tape irritates that skin and prompts the immune system to do its job.